 The surety will cover all losses initially, and the principal must reimburse the surety for all damages paid out.

 Additional details on mortgage broker, mortgage lender, or mortgage loan originator bonds

 Virginia mortgage broker and mortgage lender surety bonds remain in full force and effect until canceled.
 The surety can terminate the bond by giving written notice of its intent to do so to the principal and to the Commissioner of Financial Institutions at least 90 days prior to the effective termination date.

-How to become a mortgage broker in Virginia
+How to become a licensed mortgage broker in Virginia

-To obtain a Virginia mortgage broker or loan originator license, applicants must do the following:
+To obtain a Virginia mortgage broker or loan originator license, applicants must take the following steps:

-- furnish a pre-license educational certification through NMLS
+- Show a pre-license educational certification through NMLS

-- furnish proof of financial responsibility, character and general fitness, including a satisfactory credit report
+- Show proof of financial responsibility, character and general fitness, including a satisfactory credit report

 Take the first step toward becoming licensed in Virginia by purchasing the surety bond you need.